alliedvision/VmbPy/README.md

 [github release page](https://github.com/alliedvision/VmbPy/releases).
 The `.whl` can be installed as usual via the [`pip install`](https://pip.pypa.io/en/stable/cli/pip_install/) command.

+> [!NOTE]
+> Depending on the some systems the command might instead be called `pip3`.
+Check your systems
+> Python documentation for details.

 ## Optional dependencies

 For some functionality of VmbPy optional dependencies (also called "extras") are required.
 These